-The three relays that have been supplied for you in the kit are for the following:
+The three relays that have been supplied for you in the kit are the following:

-Fuel Pump Relay This relay will supply the 12 V ignition hot power to your fuel pump when the key is on and in start.
+Fuel Pump Relay This relay will supply the 12V ignition hot power to your fuel pump when the key is on and in start increase engine RPM when the A/C compressor has been turned on.

-AC Signal Relay This relay will supply a ground for the computer to increase engine RPM when the AC compressor has been turned on.
+A/C Signal Relay This relay will supply a ground for the computer to sensor, check engine light and computer when the key has been turned on or start position.

-Ignition Relay This relay will supply 12 V ignition hot power to the key has been turned to the on or start position.
+Ignition Relay This relay will supply 12V ignition hot power to the O2